pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Some instruments, like oscilloscopes and voltage sources, have channels whose commands differ only in the channel name.
 For this case, we have :class:`~pymeasure.instruments.Channel`, which is similar to :class:`~pymeasure.instruments.Instrument` and its property factories, but does expect an :code:`instrument` instead of an :code:`adapter` as parameter.
 All the channel communication is routed through the instrument's methods (`write`, `read`, etc.).
 However, :meth:`Channel.write <pymeasure.instruments.Channel.write>` uses `str.format` to replace any occurence of :code:`"{ch}"` with the channel's name in the command.

-In order to add a channel to an instrument or to another channel (nesting channels is possible), always use the parent's :meth:`~pymeasure.instruments.common_base.CommonBase.add_child` method.
+In order to add a channel to an instrument or to another channel (nesting channels is possible), assign the channels with the static method :func:`pymeasure.instruments.common_base.CommonBase.children`.
+This method accepts a list or tuple of ids and a list of the corresponding channel classes.
+If you give a single class, all channels will be of the same class.
 This method adds the channel as the instrument's attribute with the name :code:`ch_{id}`, e.g. :code:`ch_A`, appends the channel to the :code:`instrument.channels` list and returns the index of that channel in the list.
+In order to add or remove programatically channels, use the parent's :meth:`~pymeasure.instruments.common_base.CommonBase.add_child`, :meth:`~pymeasure.instruments.common_base.CommonBase.remove_child` methods.

 .. testcode:: with-protocol-tests